Common boiler problems and repair costs

 If it's time for a new boiler, you need to choose one you can trust to keep your home cosy during winter.
 We reveal the best boiler brands.

 In the table below you can learn more about the most common boiler parts that fail.
-Which? members can unlock the table and reveal what those parts affect and how much it typically costs to get them replaced.
+Only logged in Which? members can unlock the table and reveal what those parts affect and how much it typically costs to get them replaced.
 If you're not a member, sign up now.

 |Boiler part||Boiler part name||Cost to replace part (including installation)||What boiler part does|